jespersgaard/larastart/README.md

 After a while it got a bit tedious so I decided to create a little package that'll download and install everything to my liking, all out of the box.

 ## Features
--  reCaptcha (no captcha recaptcha always returns error, but old recaptcha still works)
 - Authentication scaffolding
 - Migrations for users, forgot passwords and sessions
+-  reCaptcha on register & forgot password
 - Static Page controller (with tutorial for those that don't have much experience)
 - User Interface updates jQuery, Bootstrap, Font Awesome